monitoringartist/dockbix-xxl/Dockerfile/zabbix-server-2.4/README.md

 _Remember to use the same credentials when deploying zabbix-server image._

-#### Environmental Variable
+#### Environmental variables
-In this Image you can use environmental variables to config Zabbix server and PHP, available variables:
+In this Image you can use environmental variables to config Zabbix server and PHP.
+Available variables:

 | Variable | Default value |
 | -------- | ------------- |